labinfo-lncc/DEGRE/README.md

 ![alt text](https://github.com/labinfo-lncc/DEGRE/blob/main/man/figures/DEGRE%20logo2.png?raw=true)

 The DEGRE is an R package that aims to identify Differentially Expressed Genes (DEGs) in a pairwise manner and considers the insertion of the individuals' random effects in the experimental design.
 This package has a preprocessing step responsible for filtering genes that could impair DEGs’ inference.
-For this purpose, DEGRE uses Generalized Linear Mixed Model (GLMM) with the negative binomial distribution.
+For DEGs' inference, DEGRE uses Generalized Linear Mixed Model (GLMM) with the negative binomial distribution.